 Material on this page is for informational purposes only and should not be construed as medical advice.
 Always consult your physician or pharmacist regarding medications or medical procedures.

-Posted by: Socked in the head...twice in Sherman Oaks, CA.
+Posted by: a user in Petaluma, CA in Petaluma, CA.

 Physician: